Competency Based Interviews (The Essentials)

 How to do a competency-based interview?

-Understanding how competency-based interviews work and knowing what interviewers are looking for in this type of interview, can significantly improve your performance and your chances of success.
+Understanding the essentials of how competency-based interviews work and knowing what interviewers are looking for can significantly improve your performance and your chances of success.

 What is a Competency-Based Interview?

-Competencies are demonstrated skills or behaviours that have been identified as essential for success in specific jobs or positions.
-They are based on the actual behaviours needed to do a particular job well.
+Competencies are demonstrated skills or behaviours identified as essential for success in specific jobs or positions.
+They are based on the behaviours needed to do a particular job well.

 Competency-based interviews go on the following assumptions: